Kmzbch/staktekst/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> Staktekst

-My Chrome Extension
+A Chrome Extension which assists users in reading English

 ## Features

-- popup window for web search
+- popup speech bubble over a selected word/sentence/paragraph for websearch
-- clip and add words/sentences/paragraphs to the To-do-list-like list

-## Install

-[**Chrome** extension]() <!-- TODO: Add chrome extension link inside parenthesis -->

-## Contribution

-Suggestions and pull requests are welcomed!.
+- to-do-list-like note where you can save the selected text